CrackTheEgg/CrackTheEgg/README.md

 The cloud isn't just infrastructure — it's a **global architecture movement**.
 Solutions Architects are no longer designing for single apps or teams — they're engineering for scale, resilience, and global reach.

-**Atlas** is named for that shift: designing with the world in mind.
+**Atlas** is named for that shift: designing with the wider world in mind.
 This project doesn't teach AWS in isolation.
 It mirrors how real-world architects think:

 * From client brief ➝ to architectural diagrams ➝ to deployment ➝ to optimization
 * From simple triggers ➝ to distributed systems ➝ to ethical impact